Ukraine's Zelensky expected to meet Biden during US trip

 The US provides billions in weapons and aid to fund Ukraine's military.

 US Secretary of State Antony Blinken visited Ukraine last week to announce the newest aid package amounting to more than $1bn (£800bn).
+The aid includes depleted uranium tank shells, which the US had previously said would not be sent to Ukraine.

 Last month, Mr Biden called on Congress to send another $24bn to Ukraine.